port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

 </details>

-After creating the blueprints, upload the `config.json` file to the exporter's S3 bucket, and run the exporter's Lambda (manually; on schedule; or on changes, utilizing the event rule from the CloudFormation YAML Template).
+After creating the blueprints, upload the `config.json` file to the exporter's S3 bucket and update the `IAM policy`.
+Then, you can run the exporter's Lambda (manually; on schedule; or on changes, utilizing the event rule from the CloudFormation YAML Template).

 Done!
 For instance, you can see a `Topic` and its `Lambda` subscription, in a single Port entity page: